epeolatry/epeolatory_in/_posts/2018-09-28-the-island-of-the-day-before-by-zuni-chopra.md

 ### **My Review:**
 I can conveniently say that this is one of the best collection of short stories I have ever read.

-A very different perception of basic things has been put in front.
+A very different perspective of basic things has been put in front.
 Thoughts which are merely thoughts for us are beautifully expressed through words.

 I couldn't believe things as simple as a tree, clouds or an old woman could be described in such words as done by Zuni Chopra.